Disease & Pest Management

 Disease & Pest Management Overview

 The City of Saint Paul remains committed in its efforts to manage tree losses to pests diseases such as emerald ash borer, bur oak blight, Dutch elm disease, oak wilt, and Nectria canker.
 Learn about the identification, treatment, and management of these diseases below.

 Emerald Ash Borer

-The emerald ash borer (EAB) is a non-native insect of major concern that was discovered in the Saint Anthony neighborhood of Saint Paul in May, 2009.
-In recent years, Michigan and other states have suffered widespread ash mortality numbering in the millions due to this insect.
+The emerald ash borer (EAB) is a non-native insect of major concern that was discovered in the Saint Anthony neighborhood of Saint Paul in 2009 and the Parks department immediately implemented a plan to address the issue.
 Forestry is collaborating with local, state and federal agencies on efforts to mitigate the effects of this destructive pest.

 What's Happening with EAB in Saint Paul?